Menditect/documentation/docs/refguide/Older versions/v0015/microflow-parameter-value.md

 ## Business rules

-- If the input type is Former Test Step, a former [Test Step](test-step) must be selected in order to be able to execute the Test Configuration.
+- If the input type is Former Teststep, a former [Teststep](teststep) must be selected in order to be able to execute the Test Configuration.

 Note that if a Value on Microflow Parameter Value is not set, this means the input parameter will be set to 'Empty' when executing the test.